will300/cnn-image-classification/README.md

 ## datasets

-MNIST hand-written digits, downloaded automatically in the notebook
+MNIST hand-written digits, downloaded automatically in the notebook.

-CIFAR-10 low-resolution images, found [here](https://www.cs.toronto.edu/~kriz/cifar.html)
+CIFAR-10 low-resolution images, found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+To be able to use these, download the zip file file for Python and unzip the individual train and test folders within the same directory as the notebook.

 ## modules